 Amir Nashat is a Partner in Polaris’ Boston office.
 He joined Polaris in 2002 and focuses on investments in healthcare.

-Amir currently represents Polaris as a Director of AgBiome, aTyr Pharmaceuticals (NASDAQ: LIFE), Fate Therapeutics (NASDAQ: FATE), Jnana Therapeutics, where he also serves as CEO, Marauder Therapeutics, Metacrine Therapeutics, Morphic Therapeutic, Olivo Labs, Promedior Pharmaceuticals, Scholar Rock, Selecta Biosciences (NASDAQ: SELB), Syros Pharmaceuticals (NASDAQ: SYRS) and TARIS Biomedical.
+Amir currently represents Polaris as a Director of AgBiome, aTyr Pharmaceuticals (NASDAQ: LIFE), Fate Therapeutics (NASDAQ: FATE), Jnana Therapeutics, where he serves as CEO, CAMP4 Therapeutics, Metacrine Therapeutics, Morphic Therapeutic, Promedior Pharmaceuticals, Scholar Rock (NASDAQ: SRRK), Selecta Biosciences (NASDAQ: SELB), Syros Pharmaceuticals (NASDAQ: SYRS) and TARIS Biomedical.

 Additionally, Amir has served as a Director of Adnexus Therapeutics (Bristol Myers Squibb), Athenix Corporation (Bayer), Avila Therapeutics (Celgene), Living Proof (Unilever), Pervasis Therapeutics (Shire Pharmaceuticals), Receptos (Celgene), and Sun Catalytix (Lockheed Martin).
 At Living Proof, Sun Catalytix, and Olivo Labs, Amir served as the company’s initial CEO.

 Amir also serves on the Partners Innovation Fund, the Investment Advisory Committee for The Engine at MIT, and helped launch the MIT Sandbox Innovation Fund as its active president.

 He previously served on the Board of the New England Venture Capital Association.
 He has been named to the Forbes Midas List of “Top 100 Venture Capitalists.”